 In accordance with Article 18(7), all TSOs shall submit an amendment to this methodology by one year of operation of the harmonised market-based allocation process with at least two application to include in this methodology a harmonised consideration of the forecast errors to protect the SDAC against over-allocation of cross-zonal capacity due to incorrect forecast.

 TSOs subject to a methodology pursuant to Article 38(1) of the EB Regulation which was approved before the implementation pursuant to paragraph (3) for the application of a CCR’s methodology pursuant to Article 41(1) of the EB Regulation, may continue their application with a non-harmonised market-based allocation process for no longer than twelve (12) months after the implementation deadline pursuant to paragraph (3).
+An additional derogation of maximum 24-month to this Article may be granted by the respective regulatory authorities if deemed necessary.
+The request for derogation shall include the following information:

+the provisions from which a derogation is requested;

+the requested derogation period;

+a detailed plan and timeline specifying how to address and ensure the implementation of the concerned provisions of this Methodology after expiration of the derogation period; and

+an assessment of the consequences of requested derogation on adjacent markets.

 If an application intends to apply the harmonised market-based allocation process, which has interdependencies in accordance with Article 16(2) with the existing application pursuant to paragraph (5), the application pursuant to paragraph (5) shall not use a non-harmonised market-based allocation process once the interdependent allocation is operational.

 Considering the requirements for the co-optimised allocation process in this methodology, all TSOs shall review and re-submit, if necessary, the new set of requirements for the price coupling algorithm pursuant to Article 8(2)(a) of the CACM Regulation to all nominated electricity market operators by two months after the approval of this methodology.